-5.6.2 Gloved Skin
+5.9.1 Gloved Skin

-- A. If gloving has occurred and the epidermis has separated completely from the dermis, personnel should print both the dermis and epidermis to ensure they are from the same individual. - 1.
-This is especially important in disaster situations with mass casualties. - B. Partial gloving occurs when the epidermis has not completely separated from the dermis and the epidermis should be carefully removed (utilizing scissors or scalpels) to facilitate printing. - C. Detached skin may be retained in original container with the associated part or be placed in a separate appropriately labeled container (origin of skin (e.g., digit number), if known, and include Laboratory number or remains number, as applicable). - D. When printing gloved skin, personnel should use the following recording techniques: - 1.
-Lifting or casting (See Section 5.5.2). - 2.
-Ink and card strips (See Section 5.5.2). - 3.
-Photography (See Section 5.5.3). - E. Personnel may place the detached epidermis over the personnel's gloved finger or hand to assist in recording the ridge detail. - F. Recording the underside of the epidermis is also an option depending on quality. - 1.
+- A. If gloving has occurred and the epidermis has separated completely from the dermis, personnel should print both the dermis and epidermis to ensure they are from the same individual, especially in situations with multiple casualties. - B. Partial gloving occurs when the epidermis has not completely separated from the dermis and the epidermis should be carefully removed (utilizing scissors, dental picks, or scalpels) to facilitate printing. - C. Detached skin may be retained in original container with the associated part or be placed in a separate appropriately labeled container (origin of skin (e.g., digit number), if known, and include Laboratory number or remains number, as applicable). - D. When printing gloved skin, personnel should use the following recording techniques: - 1.
+Lifting or casting (See Section 5.7.2). - 2.
+Ink and card strips (See Section 5.7.2). - 3.
+Photography (See Section 5.7.3). - 4.
+Digital scanner (See Section 5.7.1) - E. Personnel may place the detached epidermis over the personnel's gloved finger or hand to assist in recording the ridge detail. - F. Recording the underside of the epidermis is also an option depending on quality. - 1.
 The resulting prints will be in reverse position and may be in reverse color.

-5.6.3 Dermal Skin
+5.9.2 Dermal Skin

-- A. In certain circumstances, such as when the epidermis is damaged or lost or mass casualty situations, the dermal skin may be recorded. - B. All reconditioning techniques may be used on dermal skin (See Section 5.2). - C. The resulting prints may have: - 1. a double row of dermal papillae, - 2. single rows created by two semi-fused rows of dermal papillae, or - 3. a combination of double rows and single fused rows, all of which represent a single epidermal ridge.
+- A. In certain circumstances, such as when the epidermis is damaged or lost or mass casualty situations, the dermal skin may be recorded. - B. All reconditioning techniques may be used on dermal skin (See Section 5.4). - C. The resulting prints may have: - 1. a double row of dermal papillae, - 2. single rows created by two semi-fused rows of dermal papillae, or - 3. a combination of double rows and single fused rows, all of which represent a single epidermal ridge.

-5.6.4 Disposition of Human Remains
+5.10 Disposition of Human Remains

-- A. Human remains are not to be destroyed, even when requested by the contributor. - B. For FBI Laboratory cases, the following procedures will be followed: - 1.
+- A. Human remains are not to be destroyed, even when requested by the contributor. - B. Personnel will: - 1.
 Ensure biohazard labels are on evidence container(s). - 2.
 Ensure the remains are in leak proof primary and secondary containers. - 3.
 Return the remains to the contributing agency.